-- Certified true copies of the Memorandum and Articles of Association of our Company, as amended from time to time. - 2.
+- 1. Certified true copies of the Memorandum and Articles of Association of our Company, as amended from time to time. - 2.
 Certificate of incorporation dated September 24, 2009, fresh certificate of incorporation dated December 05, 2019 issued pursuant to change of name of the company and another fresh certificate of incorporation dated May 19, 2021 issued consequent upon conversion into a public company - 3.
 Resolution of the Board of Directors dated June 17, 2021 authorising the Offer. - 4.
 Shareholders' Resolution passed at the Extra-ordinary General Meeting of the Company held on July 12, 2021, authorising the Offer. - 5.
-Report of our Statutory Auditors dated November 19, 2022 regarding the Restated Consolidated Financial Statement of our Company for period ended August 31, 2022, March 31, 2022, 2021 and 2020 included in this Prospectus. - 6.
+Report of our Statutory Auditors dated November 19, 2022 regarding the Restated Consolidated Financial Statement of our Company for period ended August 31, 2022, March 31, 2021, 2020 and 2019 included in this Red Herring Prospectus. - 6.
 Statement of Tax Benefits dated November 19, 2022 issued by our Statutory Auditor.

-- 7. Consents of our Directors, the Promoter Selling Shareholder, Chief Financial Officer, Company Secretary and Compliance Officer, BRLM, Legal Counsel to the Offer, Statutory Auditors, Registrar to the Company, Registrar to the Offer, Bankers to the Offer, Bankers to our Company, Monitoring Agency, Share Escrow Agent, Underwriters and Syndicate Members as referred to in their specific capacities. - 8.
+- 7. Consents of our Directors, the Promoter Selling Shareholder, Chief Financial Officer, Company Secretary and Compliance Officer, BRLM, Legal Counsel to the Offer, Statutory Auditors, Registrar to the Company, Registrar to the Offer, Bankers to the Offer, Bankers to our Company, Monitoring Agency, Share Escrow Agent, Underwriters(1) and Syndicate Members as referred to in their specific capacities. - (1) The aforesaid will be appointed prior to filing of the Prospectus with RoC and their consents as above would be obtained prior to the filing of the Prospectus with RoC - 8.
 Due diligence Certificate dated September 28, 2021 addressed to SEBI issued by the BRLM. - 9.
 Resolution of the Board of Directors of our Company dated September 28, 2021, approving the Draft Red Herring Prospectus. - 10.
 Resolution of the Board of Directors of our Company dated December 03, 2022, approving this Red Herring Prospectus. - 11.
-Resolution of the Board of Directors of our Company dated December 17, 2022, approving this Prospectus. - 12.
-Valuation reports for acquisition of subsidiaries / step down subsidiaries, as applicable, from time to time. - 13.
-In principle listing approvals dated October 25, 2021 and October 22, 2021 from BSE and NSE, respectively. - 14.
+Valuation reports for acquisition of subsidiaries / step down subsidiaries, as applicable, from time to time. - 12.
+In principle listing approvals dated October 25, 2021 and October 22, 2021 from BSE and NSE, respectively. - 13.
 SEBI observation letter no. SEBI/HO/CFD/DIL2/P/OW/2022/8500/1 dated February 25, 2022.

-Any of the contracts or documents mentioned in this Prospectus may be amended or modified at any time if so required in the interest of our Company or if required by the other parties, without reference to the shareholders subject to compliance of the provisions contained in the Companies Act and other relevant statutes.
+Any of the contracts or documents mentioned in this Red Herring Prospectus may be amended or modified at any time if so required in the interest of our Company or if required by the other parties, without reference to the shareholders subject to compliance of the provisions contained in the Companies Act and other relevant statutes